-The history of this valley is connected to that of the Guidi counts of Poppi, who built castles not only in their native town but also in Romena, Porciano, Montemignaio and Castel San Niccolò.
-If we start our brief overview in Poppi at its majestic castle, we will discover the Oratorio della Madonna del Morbo and the abbey of San Fedele.
-In Pratovecchio, the birthplace of Paolo Uccello, the church of Propositura is worth visiting, as too is a stop at the nearby parish church of San Pietro a Romena and the castle.
-In Stia, quintessential sights are the porticoes of the central walkway and the elegant parish church of Santa Maria Assunta, which houses extraordinarily beautiful works.
+The history of this valley is connected to the Guidi counts of Poppi, who built castles not only in their native town but also in Romena, Porciano, Montemignaio and Castel San Niccolò.
+If we start our brief overview in Poppi, at its majestic castle, we will discover the Oratory of the Madonna del Morbo and the Abbey of San Fedele.
+In Pratovecchio, the birthplace of Paolo Uccello, the Propositura is worth visiting, as is the nearby Parish Church of San Pietro a Romena and the castle.
+In Stia, quintessential sights are the porticoes lining the central walkway and the elegant Parish Church of Santa Maria Assunta, which houses extraordinarily beautiful works.